Reputation Real-Time Monitoring

 Real-time brand reputation monitoring is the continuous tracking of brand-related signals — mentions, reviews, search results, AI-generated summaries, and sentiment shifts — as they appear, with alerting fast enough to act before a signal compounds into a narrative.

 It is not the same as social listening, which focuses on conversation volume and audience insight for marketing purposes.
 It is not the same as media monitoring, which tracks earned press coverage.
 Real-time reputation monitoring pulls from all of those layers but filters specifically for risk: regulatory mentions, fraud accusations, executive controversy, AI misrepresentation, coordinated negative campaigns.
+Sentiment analysis plays a role here too, but mostly as a filter — it tells a team whether a spike in mentions is angry or neutral, not whether the underlying claim is true or worth escalating.
 Social listening goes deeper into pattern analysis, answering why people are saying something rather than just what they are saying — reputation monitoring borrows that depth but points it at threat detection, not campaign measurement.

 Why Does Brand Reputation Monitoring Need to Be Continuous?